 The teacher reminds the students of the list of work actions they brainstormed last week.
 She tells the students that they are going to explore the actions of a commercial fisherman.
 The teacher asks the students to explore sitting actions.
 Sitting suggests an action of stillness.
 The teacher has decided to focus on the different shapes the students can take when sitting.
 She guides the students in their explorations.
 "Show me a clear body shape when you sit.
 What position are your arms in?
 Your legs?
 Can you show me a sitting shape using your back as your body base?
-What other body bases could you use to use their knowledge of the dance elements in their dance experiences shapes for later in the lesson.
+What other body bases could you use to use their knowledge of the dance elements in their dance experiences show me sitting?"
+When the students have exhausted their movement explorations the teacher asks them to remember their sitting shapes for later in the lesson.